Why diversity is better for everyone - and better than the alternatives

-Diversity is not just about race, religion, finding out how to talk to people in a way that will get them to buy your products or other social dynamics.
-It goes to the heart of being human.
-It is being equitable, transparent, and minimising disproportionate experiences or due to overrepresentation or underrepresentation, and its about not pre-judging or excluding people unfairly.
+Diversity isn't just about race, religion, or social dynamics like market segmentation.
+It goes to the heart of being human: being equitable, transparent, and minimising disproportionate experiences due to over- or under-representation, and it’s about not prejudging or excluding people unfairly.
 Diversity helps distribute power, resources, and opportunities in a way that is representative and in the long term best interest of people and organisations.

 It's not easy to give up your place or entitlement if the status quo is on your side.
 So why embrace diversity?
-Here's a few good reasons.
+Here are a few good reasons.

 Better for Everyone

-Diversity minimises groupthink.
-When teams consist of people from diverse backgrounds, they challenge assumptions and consider alternative viewpoints.
-This prevents tunnel vision and fosters better decision-making.
-You could argue that diversity minimises group think while at the same time reducing unproductive friction.
-Diversity allows everyone to belong to a smaller group or team before those groups and teams come together as an organisation to solve larger problems.
+Diversity minimises groupthink while simultaneously reducing unproductive friction.
+It allows everyone to belong to a smaller group or team before those groups come together as an organisation to solve larger problems.
 A sense of belonging already having been established, the larger group or organisation is freed up to get to business.

 Diversity promotes social cohesion.
 When people from different backgrounds interact, they learn from each other, build bridges, and create a more inclusive society.
 It also strengthens democracy by ensuring diverse voices are heard and represented.
-Historically racism, gender-isms, phobia, exclusion and other practices of marginalising minorities have been at the heart of conflict and violence and have disallowed fair representation.
+Historically, practices of marginalising minorities (such as racism, sexism, and exclusion) have been at the heart of conflict and violence and have disallowed fair representation.

 Organisations that embrace diversity tend to perform better financially.
 Diverse teams bring fresh perspectives, leading to better problem-solving and adaptability.
 Diverse organisations are more representative of their customer base, and better equipped to understand what their customers do and do not value.
 Having diversity in the team means you already have experienced people ready to deal with new trends and understand changing customer needs and behaviours better.